 Here's your job - read both query letter samples and compare them.
 Then compare your notes with mine at the end of this article.

 Here’s what I changed in the revised query letter sample, and what you can do to improve your queries:

 1. Make your masthead look more like a professional business letter.
 Remember, this isn’t just an email to a friend - it’s a professional business letter.
 Do your best to make it look like one, even though it’s an email version of a letter.

-I relegated the writer’s lead-in
+I moved the writer’s initial lead-in

 paragraph (from query letter sample 1) down to the 6th paragraph because

 it didn’t address the story idea immediately.
 Then I used my Direct Pitch Technique in the first paragraph to catch the editor's attention.